levi0206/lerblog2/content/posts/basics.md

 - Monte Carlo estimation
 - minibatch stochastic gradient descent.

 Given the extensive nature of each subsection, a comprehensive coverage is beyond the scope.
-Instead, we will pick certain subjects, explain some important ideas and theorems that support these mechanisms, and provide a simple example as demonstration.
+Instead, we will pick certain subjects, explain some important ideas and theorems that support these mechanisms, and provide a toy example.

 ```python